The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #6: Poodles

 The fluffy and “foo-foo” appearance of poodles hardly conjures up what poodles were originally bred to do—retrieve prey from the water but all that fur (which is actually hair) protects joints from the cold water.
 Their hair doesn’t shed too much or produce too much dander so they’re often great companions for allergy sufferers who want a snuggler, which suits the poodle just fine because they assume they are a member of your family and prefer quality time with you.
+Check out these dogs that look like wolves.

 Cute dog #7: Rottweiler